chrisGoad/prototypejungle_old/admin/README.md

 PrototypeJungle
 ===============

-There is a build process for the site, involving the scripts:
+There is a build process for the site, involving the script /admin/assemble.js
-/admin/assemble.js

-These are run by node, which you should install.
+This is run by node, which you should install.
 You need to install the npm modules minify and babel as well.
-I used these commands (cd'd to the root of the PrototypeJungle repo)
+I used these commands (cd'd to the root of the PrototypeJungle repo):

 npm install minify